Zaheerabad: History

 Important points in the history of Zaheerabad include the drought of 1972 and the Hyderabad Police Action of 1949.

-There is Huge big Methodist Church Located in Prime area church was named in the Memory of Rev.G B Garden Memorial Methodist Church who was a Missionary from America.
+There is Huge big Methodist Church Located in Prime area church was named in Memory of GARDEN DORA Rev.G B Garden Memorial Methodist Church who was a Missionary from America.
 He served all downtrodden and poor people of Zaheerabad Village.
-He primarily focused on providing good education to the villagers.At Present there are several people residing out of India in notable positions and are also holding good position in state and central govt. there are plenty of people a positions in Govt.sector who all studied in this Methodist School.
+He primarily focused on providing good education to the villagers.At Present there are several people residing out of India in notable positions and are also holding good position in state and central government there are plenty of people a positions in Govt.sector who all studied in this Methodist School.

 Demographics

 In 2001, the census population of Zaheerabad was 140,160.
 Sixteen percent of people were under six years of age.
 The rate of literacy was 59.5 percent, higher than the national average.
 Women were less literate than men (55 percent to 69 percent).

-The common languages spoken are Urdu/Deccani Urdu, Telugu, Kannada and Marathi.
+The common languages spoken are Telugu, Urdu, Kannada and Marathi.